godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 Now we can use the ``_process()`` function to define what the player will do.
-``_process()`` is called every frame, so we'll use it to update elements of our game which we expect will change often.
+``_process()`` is called every frame, so we'll use it to update elements of our game, which we expect will change often.
 Here we'll make it:

 - Check for input.
 - Move in the given direction.